Last updated on February 27th, 2019

 Damage Types in ESO

 Damage in ESO is split into two groups: Physical and Magical.
-Physical Damage is mitigated by Armor (Physical Resistance) and Magical Damage is mitigated by Magical Resistance.
+Physical Damage is mitigated by Physical Resistance and Magical Damage is mitigated by Spell Resistance.
 Physical Damage Sub Types: Poison, Disease and Bleed.
 Magical Damage Sub Types: Frost, Shock and Flame

-All Physical Damage Sub Types are mitigated by Armor (Physical Resistance) and their own mitigation (Poison Resistance for example).
+All Physical Damage Sub Types are mitigated by Physical Resistance and their own mitigation (Poison Resistance for example).
 All Magical Damage Sub Types are mitigated the same way.
 So for example Frost Damage will be mitigated with Spell Resistance + Frost Resistance before applying damage.

 Bleeds from the same source (Ability, Set, etc) will refresh the Bleed effect if used again.
 That means if you use the Carve ability twice, for example, you won’t accomplish much because the Bleed you already caused will just be replaced by newer one.
 You can have as many Bleeds active as you want at once, as long as they come from different sources.